Bernardo-MG/dice-notation-java/src/site/markdown/dice.md

 ![Roller class diagram][roller-class_diagram]

-To generate random values from the dice classes there is the [Roller][roller].
+The [Roller][roller] generates random values from the dice classes.
 The default implemention of this interface, the [DefaultRoller][default_roller] makes use of a [NumberGenerator][number_generator] to actually take care of the random number generation concern.

-The way a roller works is simple.
+The way the default roller works is simple.
 It generates a random value between one and the number of sides for the dice, and repeats as many times as the quantity of dice it has received.
 Afterwards it returns the result.

 ### Number generator

+![Number generator class diagram][number_generator-class_diagram]

-The number generators are to allow tweaking the actual way the random values are generated, in case it is needed.
-Most of the time just using the default implementation, the [RandomNumberGenerator][random_number_generator], which is based on the Java Random class, is enough.
+The number generators are meant to allow tweaking how the random values are generated.
+Most of the time just using the default implementation, the [RandomNumberGenerator][random_number_generator], which uses the Java Random class, is enough.

 [dice-class_diagram]: ./images/dice_class_diagram.png
+[number_generator-class_diagram]: ./images/number_generator_class_diagram.png
 [roller-class_diagram]: ./images/roller_class_diagram.png

 [dice]: ./apidocs/com/wandrell/tabletop/dice/Dice.html